jn64/Cemu-rpm/README.md

 ## For packagers

-TODO: document glslang workaround for Copr.
-Breaks local builds.
-See spec file
+Automatic rebuilds on Copr are triggered via webhook on branch/tag creation.

-Automatic rebuilds on Copr are triggered via webhook on branch/tag creation
+I've set the Copr package's committish to `main` so only tags on main should trigger it.

 ## License